 - Garnish with diced cucumbers, red pepper, red onion and more olive oil

 - Peel the cucumber and cut in half going lengthways.
-Using a spoon, remove some of the more obvious seeds.
+Using a spoon, remove some of the more obvious seeds, if you like but not essential.
 Roughly cut all vegetables.

-- Process tomatoes, peppers, cucumber, onion, chilli, garlic and orange zest with water and tomato juice in a food processor or a blender until fairly smooth consistency.
-Then add olive oil, vinegar, orange juice, salt and pepper and process quickly until well incorporated but not over-blended so it starts foaming.
+- Process tomatoes, peppers, cucumber, onion, chilli, garlic and zest of 1 orange with water and tomato juice in a food processor or a blender until fairly smooth consistency.
+Then add the olive oil, vinegar, orange juice, salt and pepper and process quickly until well incorporated but not over-blended so it starts foaming.
 Depending on the consistency you prefer, you can add more water or tomato juice.

 - Eat right away or refrigerate for an hour before serving in bowls or glasses.